 Travelling to New Zealand is easy.
-For practical information and travel advice before you leave, click here www.newzealand.com/int/travel-guide
+For practical information and general travel advice before you leave, read this handy Travel Guide.

 First, you’ll need to ensure your passport is valid for at least three months beyond your intended departure date from New Zealand.

-Then, establish whether or not you need a visa.
-You can do that here.
+Then, read on to establish whether or not you need a visa.

 Visa Waiver Countries